-5.5 NEW MEMBERS FROM 29 JUNE 2020 - FURNMED SICK BENEFIT SOCIETY CONTRIBUTIONS (for all areas excluding the Free State Province)

-- 5.5.1 Furnmed Sick Benefit Society contributions shall be payable to the Council at the prescribed rates by the employee only when more than 20 hours' wages per week are payable to an employee.
-To determine the number of hours worked by the employee, the calculation must include the ordinary hours worked by the employee as well as the hours which would ordinarily have been worked by the employee on: - 5.5.1.1 paid public holidays; - 5.5.1.2 trade union representative leave days; - 5.5.1.3 the first 3 days per annum of paid sick leave days on condition that an acceptable medical certificate is presented by the employee to his employer and that such sick leave days do not fall on a Monday or a Friday or on the day before or after a public holiday; and - 5.5.1.4 family responsibility leave days for the first 2 days only which are related to the death of an employee's spouse, life partner, employee's parent, adoptive parent, grandparent, child, adopted child, grandchild or sibling and upon submission of the relevant death certificate by the employee to his employer. - 5.5.2 Member: R88-00 per week payable by the employee only.

-5.5.3 Adult dependants: R45-00 per week payable, per

-adult dependant, payable by the

-5.5.4 Minor dependants: R45-00 per week, per minor

-dependant, payable by the

-5.5.5 Extraordinary dependants: R103-00 per week, per

-extraordinary dependant, payable

-by the employee only.
+- 4.5 NEW MEMBERS FROM THE FIRST FULL PAY WEEK IN MAY 2020 FOR PARTIES AND NON-PARTIES FROM 29 JUNE 2020 as was gazetted under Government Gazette No 43447 under Notice R.333 of 19 June 2020 - FURNMED SICK BENEFIT SOCIETY CONTRIBUTIONS (for all areas excluding the Free State Province) - 4.5.1 Furnmed Sick Benefit Society contributions shall be payable to the Council at the prescribed rates by the employee only when more than 20 hours' wages per week are payable to an employee.
+To determine the number of hours worked by the employee, the calculation must include the ordinary hours worked by the employee as well as the hours which would ordinarily have been worked by the employee on: - 4.5.1.1 paid public holidays; - 4.5.1.2 trade union representative leave days; - 4.5.1.3 the first 3 days per annum of paid sick leave days on condition that an acceptable medical certificate is presented by the employee to his employer and that such sick leave days do not fall on a Monday or a Friday or on the day before or after a public holiday; and - 4.5.1.4 family responsibility leave days for the first 2 days only which are related to the death of an employee's spouse, life partner, employee's parent, adoptive parent, grandparent, child, adopted child, grandchild or sibling and upon submission of the relevant death certificate by the employee to his employer. - 4.5.2 Member: R88-00 per week payable by the employee only. - 4.5.3 Adult dependants: R45-00 per week payable, per adult dependant, payable by the employee only.
+4.5.4 Minor dependants: R45-00 per week, per minor - dependant, payable by the employee only. - 4.5.5 Extraordinary dependants: R103-00 per week, per extraordinary dependant, payable by the employee only.

-5.6 NEW MEMBERS FROM 29 JUNE 2020 - FURNMED SICK BENEFIT SOCIETY CONTRIBUTIONS (for the Free State Province ONLY)

-- 5.6.1 Furnmed Sick Benefit Society contributions shall be payable to the Council at the prescribed rates by the employee only when more than 20 hours' wages per week are payable to an employee.
-To determine the number of hours worked by the employee, the calculation must include the ordinary hours worked by the employee as well as the hours which would ordinarily have been worked by the employee on: - 5.6.1.1 paid public holidays; - 5.6.1.2 trade union representative leave days; - 5.6.1.3 the first 3 days per annum of paid sick leave days on condition that an acceptable medical certificate is presented by the employee to his employer and that such sick leave days do not fall on a Monday or a Friday or on the day before or after a public holiday; and - 5.6.1.4 family responsibility leave days for the first 2 days only which are related to the death of an employee's spouse, life partner, employee's parent, adoptive parent, grandparent, child, adopted child, grandchild or sibling and upon submission of the relevant death certificate by the employee to his employer.
+- 4.6 NEW MEMBERS FROM THE FIRST FULL PAY WEEK IN MAY 2020 FOR PARTIES AND NON-PARTIES FROM 29 JUNE 2020 as was gazetted under Government Gazette No 43447 under Notice R.333 of 19 June 2020 - FURNMED SICK BENEFIT SOCIETY CONTRIBUTIONS (for the Free State Province ONLY) - 4.6.1 Furnmed Sick Benefit Society contributions shall be payable to the Council at the prescribed rates by the employee only when more than 20 hours' wages per week are payable to an employee.
+To determine the number of hours worked by the employee, the calculation must include the ordinary hours worked by the employee as well as the hours which would ordinarily have been worked by the employee on: - 4.6.1.1 paid public holidays; - 4.6.1.2 trade union representative leave days; - 4.6.1.3 the first 3 days per annum of paid sick leave days on condition that an acceptable medical certificate is presented by the employee to his employer and that such sick leave days do not fall on a Monday or a Friday or on the day before or after a public holiday; and - 4.6.1.4 family responsibility leave days for the first 2 days only which are related to the death of an employee's spouse, life partner, employee's parent, adoptive parent, grandparent, child, adopted child, grandchild or sibling and upon submission of the relevant death certificate by the employee to his employer.